ot24net/uweb/README.md

 ```

 ## Design
-There is middleware system, but if want to extent, just change the source code in your local environment.
+There is middleware system, but if want to extend, just change the source code in your local environment.